divadnauj-GB/UPTC-Teaching/Computer-Architecture/2-RISC-V/hardware/riscv-soc-cores/README.md

 - [riscv-nmon](./cores/riscv-nmon/): Definitions of the NMON software files for `picorv32` and `nanorv32`.
 - [uart16550](./cores/uart16550/): Core definitions of the UART16550 module.
 - [verilog_utils](./cores/verilog_utils/): Different verilog functions used for simulation.
-- [verilog-arbiter](./cores/verilog-arbiter/): Core definition of bus arbiter used in wb corsbar interconnections, not used in the current SoC design.
+- [verilog-arbiter](./cores/verilog-arbiter/): Core definition of bus arbiter used in WB corsbar interconnections, not used in the current SoC design.
-- [vlog_tb_utils](./cores/vlog_tb_utils/): Core defiition for verilog testbenchm used in simulation only.
+- [vlog_tb_utils](./cores/vlog_tb_utils/): Core definition for Verilog testbench used in simulation only.
 - [wb_bfm](./cores/wb_bfm/): Is a Bus Functional Model for the Wishbone bus.
-It can be used for creating the simulation model of WB slave core, used in simulation only.
+It can be used for creating the simulation model of the WB slave core, used in simulation only.
-- [wb_common](./cores/wb_common/): Common definitions of used by the WB bus interconnections.
+- [wb_common](./cores/wb_common/): Common definitions used by the WB bus interconnections.
-- [wb_intercon](./cores/wb_intercon/): Core deinifition of the WB interconnect, it also provides a python utility that creates the ports and address locations according to the memory map.
+- [wb_intercon](./cores/wb_intercon/): Core definition of the WB interconnect, it also provides a Python utility that creates the ports and address locations according to the memory map.
 [Here](./cores/nanorv32-wb-soc/sw/README) you can find the wb_intercon generarion for `nanorv32-wb-soc` using [this memory map](./cores/nanorv32-wb-soc/data/wb_intercon.yml) definition file.
 - [wb_ram](./cores/wb_ram/): Core definition of an on-chip SRAM memory.
 - [wb_spimemio](./cores/wb_spimemio/): Core definition of SPI memoery controller.
-- [wiredelay](./cores/wiredelay/): Delay simulation model of a wire, used of simulation only.
+- [wiredelay](./cores/wiredelay/): Delay simulation model of a wire, used for simulation only.

-Inside each directory there exist a fusesoc confguration file `*.core`.
-Such files define the files and core dependacies necesary for building an specific core.
-For example the [`nanorv32-wb-soc-mtvec.core`](./cores/nanorv32-wb-soc/nanorv32-wb-soc-mtvec.core) contains all the dependancies and files needed for building the `nanorv32-wb-soc` system.
-The following snipet shows the cores composition of the system.
-In case. you want to customize your SoC you need to add, remove or modify cores to this file.
+Inside each directory, there exists a fusesoc configuration file `*.core`.
+Such files define the files and core dependencies necessary for building a specific core.
+For example, the [`nanorv32-wb-soc-mtvec.core`](./cores/nanorv32-wb-soc/nanorv32-wb-soc-mtvec.core) contains all the dependencies and files needed for building the `nanorv32-wb-soc` system.
+The following snippet shows the core composition of the system.
+If you want to customize your SoC, you need to add, remove, or modify cores in this file.

 ```yaml
 filesets: